 Dr Catherine Lawrence worked in a specialist service for looked after and adopted children in Solihull (LAATCH) from 2012-2014.
 She has worked as a provider for Adoption Central England (ACE) since 2019 providing specialist psychological assessments and therapy for adopted children and their families in Solihull, Coventry, Warwickshire and Worcestershire.
 In 2020 she also conducted specialist psychological assessments for Staffordshire Adoption Support.

-Dr Catherine Lawrence has undertaken the following specialist training which influences her adoption support work: Story Stem Assessment Profile, Dyadic Developmental Psychotherapy (DDP), MIM and Theraplay, Life Story Work, Building Underdeveloped Sensorimotor Systems (BUSS) in children who’ve experienced developmental trauma.
+Dr Catherine Lawrence has undertaken the following specialist training which influences her adoption support work: Dyadic Developmental Psychotherapy (DDP) – Levels 1 & 2; Theraplay® & Group Theraplay® – Level 1; Life Story Work – Modules 1-4; Building Underdeveloped Sensorimotor Systems (BUSS) in children who’ve experienced developmental trauma – Introduction; Story Stem Assessment Profile.

 Dyadic Developmental Psychotherapy (DDP)